Emily Hauenstein, PhD, LCP, MSN, FAAN

 Accepting PhD Students

-Dr. Emily J. Hauenstein is a Professor and Unidel Katherine L. Esterly Chair in Health Sciences and the Senior Associate Dean for Nursing and Healthcare Innovation.
+Dr. Emily J. Hauenstein is a Professor and Unidel Katherine L. Esterly Chair in Health Sciences.
 She received her PhD from the University of Virginia in Clinical Psychology and MSN from the University of Wisconsin-Madison.
 Dr. Hauenstein has 38 years of experience as an educator in nursing programs.

 Dr. Hauenstein is an established, NIH health services researcher with studies widely published and cited within the scientific community.
 Dr. Hauenstein also has received Federal funding to support unique programming in graduate nursing education.
 Complementing her experiences as an educator and researcher is 20 years of practice as a licensed clinical psychologist, and certified advanced practice psychiatric nurse, as well as several years practicing as a Clinical Nurse Specialist in diabetes.